 Configure Azure Kubernetes Service

-Publish and automate image deployment to the Azure Container Registry
+Publish and automate image management by using the Azure Container Registry

 Implement and Manage Data Platforms (10-15%)